BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/primitive_data_types.md

 * `char`: The char data type is a single 16-bit Unicode character.
 It has a minimum value of 0 and a maximum value of 65,535 inclusive.

+{% hint style="info" %}
-> #### Warning::String is not a primitive datatype
+**String is not a primitive datatype**

->
->  Note that String is not listed above as a primitive datatype.
+Note that String is not listed above as a primitive datatype.
 That is because Strings are actually objects.
 More on this later.
+{% endhint %}

-Examples of variable declarations of different data types:
+Examples of variable declarations of different primitive data types:

 ```java
 int numberOfStudents = 55;              // Simple integer